Timothy C. Hain, MD. • Page last modified: April 12, 2021

 Nevertheless, while clinicians often suggest that changes in the brain that are similar to others of the same age are not important, and call them "incidental", data suggests that even a few of these PWM reduce cognitive performance (see below).

 Small strokes: A period of hypertension is a common cause.
 In the authors experience, just a few days of extreme hypertension may be enough.
 This is the "stress is not good for you" connection.
 Progression of these lesions is associated with variability as well (Liu et al, 2016).
 This might suggest that small bleeds are the cause in some.
-There is a related disorder called "superficial siderosis" due to cerebral bleeds.
+There is a related disorder called "superficial siderosis" due to cerebral bleeds as well as cerebral micro bleeds briefly discussed above.

 Clinical studies of PWM also show association with diabetes, but not consistently with atherosclerosis.
 PWM are often reported in persons with migraine, and occur especially in women with migraine and aura.
 PWM are also more common in persons with frequent syncope and orthostatic intolerance (Kruit et al, 2013)